 As we didn’t bring anything with us for a picnic, we headed out of the park for lunch.
 A seven-minute drive north, Murrells Inlet Marsh Walk is one of the best spots to grab a bite.
 There are about a dozen restaurants to try.

 On this trip we went with Dead Dog Saloon.
 Okay, so the name isn’t fantastic, but the views and the food were.
 We sat on their covered porch.
 Jeremy had the Mahi Mahi taco, which he liked.
 But, I totally won this lunch with the Brisket Taco which was amazing.

 After lunch we went back to Huntington Beach State Park to do some of the attractions.
 Just make sure you save your entrance receipt if you leave and come back to the park.

 Atalaya Castle is the former winter home of Archer and Anna Hyatt Huntington.
-There’s an additional $2 entry fee to visit the “castle” on the beach, but it is worth it.
+There’s an additional $2 entry fee to visit the “castle” on the beach, but it is well worth it.

 Archer was a wealthy scholar and poet, most noted for his translation of El Cid.
 Anna was a groundbreaking and award-winning sculptor.
 Which we will talk about again further down in this article.
 The castle has an amazing amount of information on how this powerful couple lived.

 Built with no drawn plans, Archer had a clear vision of what he wanted in his head, which he described to the architect.
 From the outside, it looks a lot like a fort or even a prison.
 However, from the inside, it’s a lovely refuge from the outside world with the perfect studios for Anna’s art.
 This place is so unique and beautiful.